 My Opinion

-It is important that all of the matters of legal due diligence are conducted either prior to signing a Property Purchase Agreement and depositing purchase monies, or with appropriate safe-guards in place, such as escrow, for the return of any deposit monies should the due diligence indicate that proceeding with the purchase would not be advisable.
+It is important that all of the matters of legal due diligence are conducted and found to be satisfactory by a purchase during the due diligence period provided for in the interim Property Purchase Agreement and with the appropriate safe-guards in place, such as escrow, for the return of any deposit monies to the purchaser, should the due diligence indicate that proceeding with the property purchase would not be advisable.